joshi1999/foy/README.md

 When users are joining, he will greet them - These Messages are only visible to you.

 Also: More to come.

+# What's planned for 1.0?

+- Full capability of the IRC protocol
+- Customizable themes
+- Chat-Games integration through James